LooneyTuness/reloop/web/VENDOR_ONBOARDING_GUIDE.md

 ## Overview

-When a new user signs up or logs in with Supabase Auth, they are automatically created in the `auth.users` table. **This system now automatically creates seller profiles** when vendors sign up, eliminating the need for manual profile creation.
+When a new user signs up or logs in with Supabase Auth, they are automatically created in the `auth.users` table.
+For vendors who need to sell on the platform, you need to also create a corresponding entry in the `seller_profiles` table.

-### Key Features:

-- ✅ **Automatic Profile Creation** - Seller profiles created during email confirmation
-- ✅ **Duplicate Prevention** - Checks for existing profiles before creating
-- ✅ **Environment-Aware** - Auto-approves in development, requires manual approval in production
-- ✅ **Vendor Sign-Up UI** - Complete sign-up modal for vendor registration
-- ✅ **Multiple Flows** - Supports direct sign-up and application approval workflows

-## Quick Start

-### For New Vendors:

-1. Fill out the vendor sign-up form (name + email)
-2. Click the magic link in your email
-3. Seller profile is created automatically
-4. Access your vendor dashboard

-### For Developers:

-The vendor onboarding system is **fully implemented** and ready to use.
-Simply integrate the `VendorSignUpModal` component wherever you want vendors to sign up.

 ## Database Schema